celestiaorg/celestia-app/docs/spec/nmt-wrapper.md

 In addition, the NMT wrapper is configured with the original data square size `SqaureSize` (`k` in the above example), and the index of the row or column it represents `AxisIndex` which is a value in `[0, 2*SquareSize)`.
 These additional configurations are used to determine the namespace ID of the shares that the NMT wrapper represents based on the quadrants to which they belong.

-NMT wrapper supports [Merkle inclusion proof][nmtlink] for the given share index and [Merkle range proof](nmtlink) for a range of share indices.
+NMT wrapper supports [Merkle inclusion proof][nmtlink] for the given share index and [Merkle range proof][nmtlink] for a range of share indices.
 It extends the NMT data insertion behaviour (i.e., the [`Push` method][nmt-add-leaves-link]) to prepend shares with proper namespace before inclusion in the tree.

 ### Namespace ID assignment to the shares of an extended data square